A5H73Y/Parkour/docs/tutorials/plugin-config.md

   PreventEntitiesAttacking: true
   # Should the Player be prevented from joining another Course whilst on one
   PreventJoiningDifferentCourse: false
-  # Should players have their collisions removed
+  # Should players have their collisions removed.
+You need to have the Scoreboard enabled for this to work.
   PreventPlayerCollisions: false
   # Should the Players have to be sneaking to activate the Parkour Tools
   SneakToInteractItems: true